benjimeistro/BitronBV2010-10_FWUpgrade/README.md

 ***I DO NOT HOLD ANY RESPONSIBILTY FOR METHODS PROPOSED BELOW THIS WAS JUST MY WORKING METHOD TO UPGRADE THE FW AND NOTES TO HELP ME REMEMBER THE PROCESS***

+Firstly: Many Thanks to Elelabs, Chris Jackson and NilsOF.

 Background:
 The Bitron BV AV2010/10 Funkstick I bought from Amazon was loaded with FW version 5.8.0.